 - Choose a course.
 You can do this using our course finder or visiting our course pages.

 - Read the course information.
-Once you’ve decided it’s the course for you, click the “Apply online” button.
+Once you’ve decided it’s the course for you, click the “Apply now” button.

 - Register your details and complete the application form.